-The hardening measures that can be taken for this purpose are diverse.
+The hardening measures that can be taken to achieve this are diverse.
+We will name a few:

 - deletion of unnecessary user accounts;